alcachofass/devotion/README.md

 ## Building From Source

-Download a [Release](/releases) if you just want a pre-built file to copy into your Q3 folder.\
+Download a [Release](/releases) if you just want a pre-built file to copy into your Q3 folder.

 If you want to build from source code:

 ### Step 1
 Clone the repo to your local drive:
-- Make a folder for the code to go in
+- Make a folder for the code to go in.
 - In that folder run:
     ```
     git clone https://github.com/alcachofass/devotion.git